auth0/docs/articles/migrations/index.md

 Auth0’s Guardian SDKs for iOS and Android helps you create custom Mobile apps with Guardian functionality, providing secure access to multi-factor authentication with push notifications.

 The Android SDK library was initially built to send Push Notifications using Google Cloud Messaging, which [Google deprecated](https://firebase.googleblog.com/2018/04/time-to-upgrade-from-gcm-to-fcm.html) and replaced with Firebase Cloud Messaging.
-We updated the SDK to use Facebook Cloud Messaging.
+We updated the SDK to use Firebase Cloud Messaging.

 Existing applications will keep working but if you want to migrate, you can find instructions [here](/migrations/guides/google_cloud_messaging).